processone/docs.ejabberd.im/content/developer/guide.md

 `O(N)` complexity.
 Anyway, in practice, seems like there is no much benefit to set `N` larger than `50`.
 - `parallel`: for every matching IQ a process is created to execute the handler.
-The descipline is not recommended because uncontrolled processes creation is in general a bad idea.
+This discipline is not recommended because uncontrolled processes creation is in general a bad idea.

 ## Hooks